 Have further questions?

-Please don’t hesitate to reach out to us on 1300 887 458 or email@example.com, we will be more than happy to answer any questions you may have.
+Please don’t hesitate to reach out to one of our HR Consulting team on 1300 887 458 or email@example.com, we will be more than happy to answer any questions you may have.